Getting Started

 Homebrew (CLI)

 The fastest way to try speech-swift on macOS.
-Installs both the audio CLI and the audio-server HTTP/WebSocket server (OpenAI-compatible /v1/realtime endpoint).
+Installs both the speech CLI and the speech-server HTTP/WebSocket server (OpenAI-compatible /v1/realtime endpoint).
 Requires native ARM Homebrew (/opt/homebrew).

 brew install speech